EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 * Fast and cheap snapshots.
-It takes a fraction of a second to create a new snapshot of a ZFS filesystem, and the snapshot is very economical for nodeos data because most of it is append-only (except for state file hich is randomly written).
+It takes a fraction of a second to create a new snapshot of a ZFS filesystem, and the snapshot is very economical for nodeos data because most of it is append-only (except for state file which is randomly written).
 The snapshot content can later be copied to spme other media or remote location without interrupting the service.